edwinb/Idris2-boot/docs/updates/updates.rst

 Generate definition
 -------------------

-A new feature of the IDE protocol, generating complete definitions from a type signature.
+A new feature of the IDE protocol supports generating complete definitions from a type signature.
 You can try this at the REPL, for example, given our favourite introductory example...

 .. code-block:: idris